ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 >     location that is being overlayed on top of the base
 >     location.
 The fourth element from the top of the stack is the
 >     base location onto which the overlay is being placed.
 These four
 >     elements are popped and a new composite location is pushed.
 The
 >     composite overlay location left on the stack presents the
 >     underlying base location with the overlayed location of the
 >     specified size positioned over the base location at the
 >     specified offset.
+The resulting composite may be larger than the
+>     original base storage and any gaps between the extent of the
+>     base storage and the overlay are undefined.
+>
+> *For example two 32b registers can be combined into an 8-byte by
+>  overlaying the second one with an offset of 4.
+Undefined storage
+>  can also be implicitly inserted into a composite by simply placing
+>  an overlay at an offset that leaves a gap between the extent of the
+>  base storage and the beginning of the overlay.
 >
 >     The action is the same for `DW_OP_bit_overlay`, except that the
 >     overlay size and overlay offset are specified in bits rather
 >     than bytes.
 >
 > 2.  `DW_OP_bit_overlay` `DW_OP_bit_overlay` consumes the top four
 >     elements of the stack.
 The top-of-stack (first) entry is a
 >     non-zero unsigned integral type value that represents the width